Corporate governance | From the president to investors

 PC DEPOT uses the corporate auditor system and we invite outside directors and outside corporate auditors to assure the establishment of an objective management control system.

-As of June 30, 2016, we had twelve directors (including four outside directors) and four corporate auditors (including three outside auditors).
+As of June 30, 2017, we had ten directors (including two outside directors) and four corporate auditors (including three outside auditors).

 Outside corporate auditors were elected in order to strengthen management while at the same time assuring its continuing soundness.